artesaos/defender/README.md

 use Illuminate\Auth\Authenticatable;
 use Illuminate\Database\Eloquent\Model;
+use Artesaos\Defender\Traits\HasDefender;
 use Illuminate\Auth\Passwords\CanResetPassword;
 use Illuminate\Contracts\Auth\Authenticatable as AuthenticatableContract;
 use Illuminate\Contracts\Auth\CanResetPassword as CanResetPasswordContract;

-use Artesaos\Defender\Contracts\User as DefenderUserContract;
-use Artesaos\Defender\Traits\HasDefender;

-class User extends Model implements AuthenticatableContract, CanResetPasswordContract, DefenderUserContract {
+class User extends Model implements AuthenticatableContract, CanResetPasswordContract {
     use Authenticatable, CanResetPassword, HasDefender;
 ...